arunrajora/nd013-c1-vision-starter/README.md

 * The precision mAP is around 20%.
 * Now, the model is able to recognize obvious objects in an image and various corner cases.
 * The precision and recall remained mostly flat after 6000 steps.
+* While the training losses did decrease, the validation losses remained flat after some time.

 #### Experiment 4
 * The previous experiment made it clear that CenterNet HourGlass104 512x512 is a better model to use.